Table of contents

 When you enable agent-initiated activation (AIA), instead of Workload Security contacting the agents directly, the agents initiate communication with Workload Security and establish an encrypted TCP connection over the Workload Security heartbeat port (443).

-Enabling AIA can prevent communication issues between Workload Security and agents, and simplify agent deployment when used with deployment scripts.
-Trend Micro recommends that you use AIA if:
+Enabling AIA can prevent communication issues between Workload Security and agents, as well as simplify agent deployment when used with deployment scripts.
+Trend Micro recommends that you use AIA if the following applies:

 • Your network environment prevents Workload Security from initiating connections to agents.